JeffDeCola/my-cheat-sheets/other/history/wars/the-american-revolutionary-war-cheat-sheet/README.md

 again the following year if these grievances were not attended to by England.

-56 delegates were there such as Famous people like John Adams, Samuel Adams, Robert Treat Paine and George Washington were there.

-But the british would not stop, so they armed the colonists and these minutemen were ready at a moments notice.
+But the British would not stop, so the Continental Congress started to arm the colonists and these `minutemen` were ready at a moments notice.

 ## PAUL REVERE FAMOUS RIDE (April 18, 1775)

-Britain wanted to shut down the rebels so in 1775 the british lead by British General Thomas Gage started marching to Concord to arrest Samuel Adams and John Hancock.
-They also wanted to seize weapons and gun powder being stored in Concord.
+Britain wanted to shut down the Rebel uprising (lol) so in 1775 British troops, lead by British General Thomas Gage, started marching to Concord to arrest Samuel Adams and John Hancock.
+They also wanted to seize weapons and gun powder being stored there.

-Around midnight Paul Revere was instructed by the Sons of Liberty to ride to Lexington, Mass. to warn them and the minute men could get ready.
+Around midnight Paul Revere was instructed by the Sons of Liberty to ride to Lexington, Mass. to warn them so the minute men could get ready.

 ## THE SHOT HEARD ROUND THE WORLD (April 19, 1775)